StarvingDogs/PlayLog-PrivacyPolicy/privacy.md

 **Analytics**
 - Off by default when you install the app
-- Turn it on in Settings if you want to help improve PlayLog
+- Turn it on in Settings if you want to help improve Playlog
 - Turn it back off anytime you want

 **Your Backlog**